csc301-winter-2020/team-project-4-harvard-medical-school/deliverables/deliverable-2/README.md

         - The Patient List is able to be sorted alphabetically, by creation date, and by most recent modification date.

 * **Polished views and (mostly) completed functionality for 8/10 pages of a patient profile**
-    - Every patient profile consists of 10 distinct pages, each with their own set of different form input fields.
+    - Every patient profile consists of (at the moment) 10 distinct pages, each with their own set of different form input fields.
     - Every form input field generally consists of a canvas input box and a text input box, each of which can be optionally hidden by toggle buttons.
         - Recall that the default display of these form input fields can be changed within the user settings page.
     - A page may also have radio button input fields.
 Certain input configurations to these radio buttons may prompt previously hidden form input fields to appear, or cause other radio buttons to grey out.